thescottking/Gemini-Prompts/README.md

 Content Preservation:

-Do not: Condense the content.
+Do not: Do not condense the content.
 Use all of the content to maintain the speaker's thoughts, opinions, and points of view.

 Do: Remove filler works and hesitations ("um," "uh", "like").